 The Findhorn Foundation is a spiritual community that serves as a centre of transformational learning within an ecovillage.
 While we offer a caring and conscious environment, we are not a healing or therapy centre.
 We are also not a retreat centre in the traditional sense, though we do offer retreat weeks.
 The Foundation is a working community of staff and co-workers who welcome guests to share in our way of living.

-Programme participants are responsible for maintaining their own wellbeing and should inform their programme presenters and relevant Foundation representatives of any health issues that arise during their stay.
-Programme participants should inform the Foundation at the time of booking of any pre-existing medical conditions and also ensure that they bring with them, and continue to take, an adequate supply of any prescription medicines.
+Programme participants are responsible for maintaining their own wellbeing and should inform their programme presenters and relevant Foundation representatives of any health issues that might arise during their programme.
+At the time of booking, programme participants should inform the Foundation of any pre-existing medical conditions and residential guests should ensure that they bring with them, and continue to take, an adequate supply of any prescription medicines.